bernardtse/web-scraping-challenge/README.md

         - `pressure`: Atmospheric pressure at Curiosity’s location.
     - Columns are cleaned and converted to appropriate data types (e.g., `datetime`, `int`, `float`).
 3. **Analyse the Data**:
-    - Key questions are answered using Pandas functions and Matplotlib visualisations:
+    - Key questions are answered using pandas functions and Matplotlib visualisations:
         1. **How many months exist on Mars?**
         2. **How many Martian (and not Earth) days are in the dataset?**
         3. **What are the coldest and warmest months on Mars?**